WinVector/vtreat/extras/ModelingPipelines.md

                 lambda = lambdas)
 ```

 The question then is: how do we share such a model?
 Roughly we need to share the model, any fit parameters (such as centering and scaling choices), *and* the code sequence to apply all of these steps in the proper order.
+In this case the modeling pipeline consists of the following pieces:

+-   The treatment plan `cp$treatments`.
+-   The list of chosen variables `newvars`.
+-   The centering and scaling vectors `centering` and `scaling`.
+-   The `glmnet` model `model` and final chosen lambda/s value `s`.

+These values are needed to run any data through the sequence of operations:

+-   Using `vtreat` to prepare the data.
+-   Restricting down to only modeling variables to make sure we have the right data for the scaling step.
+-   Rescaling and centering the data.
+-   Applying the `glmnet` model.
+-   Converting the matrix of predictions into a vector of predictions.

+The problem is: having worked had to build the model (taking a lot of steps and optimizing parameters/hyperparemeters) has left us with a lot of items and steps we need to share to have the full prediction process.

-A really neat way to do this is the following.
+A really neat way to simply share of these things is the following.

 Use `wrapr`'s ["function object" abstraction](https://winvector.github.io/wrapr/articles/Function_Objects.html), which treats names of functions, plus arguments as an efficient notation for partial evaluation.
 We can use this system to encode our model prediction pipeline as follows.